Optimization-Technologies/MLF-IO-Boilerplate/README.md

 # ♨️ MLF-IO-Boilerplate

 Welcome to the **MLF-IO-Boilerplate** repository!
-This boilerplate is designed to streamline the process of trying out Resolves inventory optimization API.
+This boilerplate is designed to streamline the process of trying out Resolve's Inventory Optimization API.
 It includes a set of helpful files and modular functions to simplify the calling of API endpoints and aims to make your API integration process efficient and straightforward.

 ## Getting Started